vitiral/artifact/README.md

     (also located in `design/`)
 - The Artifact Documentation (located in `docs/`) except the logo in `docs/logo`
 - The [Artifact Wiki](https://github.com/vitiral/artifact/wiki)
+- Any file or data created by any artifact command, including:
-- Any documents created by `art init` (in `src/cmd/data`)
+    - documents created by `art init`
-- Any documents created by `art tutorial` (n `src/cmd/data`)
+    - documents created by `art tutorial`
+    - compiled html/css/json files created by `art export`

 The artifact logo (named Tula) is licensed under Creative Commons Attribution-ShareAlike (CC BY-SA) and can be used by the artifact project for any purpose without needing additional attribution.
 The artifact logo is located in `docs/logo` and was originally created by @packapotatoes

-The artifact library and Web UI (located in `src/` and `web-ui/src`) are licensed under the LGPLv3+, except for files which say otherwise in their header or folders containing a different LICENSE.txt.
+The artifact source code (located in `src/` and `web-ui/src`) are licensed under the LGPLv3+, except for files which say otherwise in their header or folders containing a different LICENSE.txt.
 See LICENSE.txt for more information.